windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list methedology sheet.md

 Must meet budget drive requirements.

+No exceptional problems which indicate high failure rate, or use of any controller with an exceptionally high failure rate.

 Maximum random read latency (ATTO, Or iometer): 0.15 milliseconds.
 (Exception for sata)

 ## TIER C: Budget NVME drive requirements